mmikowski/hi_score/README.md

   $ xhi dev_cover,build
 ```

-The `xhi` tool takes a `<stage-range>` argument.
+The `bin/xhi` tool takes a `<stage-range>` argument.
 Stages that are provided out-of-order are sorted before running.
 Example use is shown below.

 ```
   # Run a single stage